junymc/junymc.github.io/_posts/2019-10-29-rails_project_-_party_planner.markdown

 permalink:  rails_project_-_party_planner
 ---

 This project was really hard for me.
-Rails is such a powerful framework but in order to use all the magical tools, I had to know what it does and how it works.
+Rails is a very powerful framework, but in order to use this magical tool it still requires a lot of skill to utilize it.
 I think I just memorized the syntax and code itself rather than actually understanding the logic.
-As further I move on, I learned one by one and now, I understand a lot more than when I strated.
-I'm going to share how I built my application and what I've learned while I was working on it.
+As

-My rails project is building an application that helps you to track all your party list as a host or a guest.
+I struggled of using Rails I began to understand the framework and through this I was able to build an application that that allows you to track parties as a host or guest.

 ## Creating a new project